reset4ll/LSPconfig-cloneovim/UI-customization.md

+### borders

-* borders on floating windows: borders are built-into the neovim core handler.
+Floating windows with borders are built-into the neovim core handler.
 The borders can be styled by passing in a character and highlight group.
 Highlight groups must be set with an autocmd to avoid being overwritten by your colorscheme.

 ```lua
 vim.cmd [[autocmd ColorScheme * highlight NormalFloat guibg=#1f2335]]